 The Scuba Doctor fits into this category.
 The internet sites for stores in this category are almost always professionally done and well maintained.
 The stores in this category offer all of the services typical of your local scuba store: training, equipment service and sales, dive travel, and any other service you would expect of a brick and mortar scuba store.

 In these types of stores, you should easily be able to get advice from a professional instructor and, in most cases, they are more than willing to spend the additional time necessary to help you make a proper selection.
 These types of stores always have a published phone number and probably represent the most stable type of internet operation.

-Most important, many brick and mortar stores almost will provide a level of warranty that exceeds the manufacturer's warranty.
+Most important, many brick and mortar stores provide a level of warranty that exceeds the manufacturer's warranty.

 We include this category because it was once a considerable force in the scuba industry.
 Many of the old catalogue sales sites now maintain internet stores that fall into one of the other categories mentioned in this document.
 These are often quite large operations and they are likely to also operate a brick and mortar scuba store.